 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students who completed the MA in History have taken up careers as history teachers, as researchers in a number of different fields, as journalists, as image and data capture assistants and in the heritage industry.
+Students who complete the MA in History have taken up careers as history teachers, researchers in a number of different fields, journalists, image and data capture assistants and in the heritage industry.
 A number of MA graduates have gone on to take an MPhil/PhD in History and develop careers as research academics.

 Another popular choice is to develop successful careers in fields such as public relations, accountancy, fund management and the law by building on the transferable skills acquired through master's study.
 As a graduate of the MA in History you can use Bristol’s Careers Service for free for up to three years after you graduate.

 18 August 2019: UK and EU applicants

 31 July 2019: International applicants (who require a Tier 4 visa)